 Applications Close: November 1, 2023 at 11:59 PM ET*

 Funded Project Completion: March 31, 2025

 *Please note that the application form on Submittable will automatically close and stop accepting applications at this time.

 ELIGIBILITY CRITERIA FOR FICTION AND DOCUMENTARY SHORT CATEGORIES:

 • Projects must be made by, for, or about women and woman-identified individuals.
-Projects are eligible if they include and/or feature a strong female or female-identified perspective; and/or include a meaningful female or female-identified producer credit; and/or include a meaningful female or female-identified writing credit; and/or include a female or female-identified protagonist(s).
+Projects are eligible if they include and/or feature a strong woman-identified perspective; and/or include a meaningful woman-identified producer credit; and/or include a meaningful woman-identified writing credit; and/or include a woman-identified protagonist(s).

 • Projects must be completed by March 31, 2025.
 “Completed” means ready to be shown theatrically, on television, through a streaming service or online.
 Projects can be either commercial or not-for-profit in nature.

 • Must have wrapped principal photography and should be able to submit a timeline that outlines final cut and distribution that meets program deadline of March 31, 2025.

 • Eligible projects can be live action or animated.